awliu2/free-burritos/README.md

 * Since this bot requires cursor and keyboard access, it is best not to use your machine at the same time.

+* credit to [baolong281](https://github.com/baolong281/infinite-food-glitch) for the general idea of this project.